bumble-tech/appyx/documentation/composable-navigation/index.md

 ## Summary

-A summary of Appyx's approach to apps:
+A summary of Appyx's approach to structuring applications:

-- Compose your app out of components with their own lifecycles and state
+- Compose your app out of `Nodes` with their own lifecycles and state
-- Navigation is local, broken down to individual pieces of routing
+- Navigation is local, composed of individual pieces of `NavModels`
-- Navigation is business-logic driven
 - Navigation is stateful
 - Navigation is unit-testable
 - You're free to implement your own navigable components by utilising `NavModels`